 Product Ideation: Task Analysis for Painting a Room

-The prompt: outline all the steps that it takes to paint a living room in a sketched out storyboard format.
+Below I’ll map out the steps it takes to paint a room in a storyboard format.